Using Replica Set Arbiter nodes and non-voting nodes¶

 Still, sometimes there is a contradiction between the number of nodes suitable for elections and the number of nodes needed to store data.
 You can solve this contradiction in two ways:

-- Add Arbiter nodes, which participate in elections, but do not store data,
+• Add Arbiter nodes, which participate in elections, but do not store data,

-- Add non-voting nodes, which store data but do not participate in elections.
+• Add non-voting nodes, which store data but do not participate in elections.

-Adding Arbiter nodes¶
+Adding Arbiter nodes

-Normally, each node stores a complete copy of the data, but there is also a possibility, to reduce disk IO and space used by the database, to add an arbiter node.
+Normally, each node stores a complete copy of the data, but there is also a possibility, to reduce disk IO and space used by the database, to add an arbiter node .
 An arbiter cannot become a primary and does not have a complete copy of the data.
 The arbiter does have one election vote and can be the odd number for elections.
 The arbiter does not demand a persistent volume.

 Percona Operator for MongoDB has the ability to create Replica Set Arbiter nodes if needed.
 This feature can be configured in the Replica Set section of the deploy/cr.yaml file:

-to allow Arbiter instances, - use
+• set arbiter.enabled option to true to allow Arbiter instances,

-option to set the desired amount of Arbiter instances.
+• use arbiter.size option to set the desired amount of Arbiter instances.

-For example, the following keys in deploy/cr.yaml
+For example, the following keys in deploy/cr.yaml will create a cluster with 4 data instances and 1 Arbiter:

 ....